tkuhlman/sitemapper/README.md

 Tests can be run with `go test` as is standard for Golang.

 ## Limitations
+- If you stop the site part way through crawling a site sigma.js may have trouble rendering an image the JSON at `/json` remains valid.
 - Only html pages are parsed for links and from these only anchor links are retreived so no links from forms, javascript, etc.
 - Any non 2XX status code is considered a failure, even redirects.
 - URL parsing is not forgiving of simple errors, '/site/', '/site' and '//site' are all different paths.